yangwooseong/algorithm/README.md

-Solving 120 ~ 150 leetcode problems monthly
+Solving about 100 leetcode problems monthly